mikewesthad/canvas-unzipper/README.md

 This tool simply splits the file on "_" and uses the first part as their name.
 This will likely not work correctly if:

 - Two students have the same first name and last name.
-- You add some extra random files to the zip folder.
 - A student has a "_" in their name.

 ## To Dos

-- Publish to NPM for easy global install as a CLI tool.
-- Update the tool to accept a zip from canvas as the input.
-- Update the tool to accept an output path as an option (vs unzipping in the current location).
 - Update the tool to report some stats on what was extracted.